returnly/lambda-ecs-tasks/README.md

 `make build`

-This will create the necessary dependencies in the `src` folder and create a ZIP package in the `target` folder.
+This will create the necessary dependencies in the `src` folder and create a ZIP package in the `build` folder.
 This file is suitable for upload to the AWS Lambda service to create a Lambda function.

 ```
 $ make build